ethereum/go-ethereum/docs/fundamentals/account-management.md

 geth --sepolia --datadir sepolia <other flags> --signer=sepolia-data/clef/clef.ipc
 ```

 Remember that it is also necessary to have a consensus client running too, which requires `--http` and several `authrpc` values to be provided to Geth.
-A complete set of startup commands for the Geth-Lodestar client combinaton plus Clef is provided as an example in this [Gist](https://gist.github.com/jmcook1186/ea5de9215ecedb1b0105bcfa9c30d44c) - adapt it for different client combinations and configurations.
+A complete set of startup commands for the Geth-Lodestar client combination plus Clef is provided as an example in this [Gist](https://gist.github.com/jmcook1186/ea5de9215ecedb1b0105bcfa9c30d44c) - adapt it for different client combinations and configurations.

 ## Interacting with Clef {#interacting-with-clef}